yasharya1/productlaunch-template/README.md

-# Modern Landing Page Template

-A sleek, responsive landing page template built for indie hackers and solopreneurs who need to quickly launch their product's web presence.
+Built this landing page template built for indie hackers and solopreneurs who need to quickly launch their product's web presence.
+I've used it multiple times so time can be spent focused on deploying the product instead of a landing page every time.

-## ✨ Features
+### Features

 - 🎯 Pre-built sections for all essential content:
   - Hero section with compelling value proposition